 The cheerleaders disappeared shortly after halftime: They were also on the volleyball team, and had to get ready for their own game that afternoon.
 That seemed like a good time to grab us a couple of hot dogs from the snack bar, and we weren’t surprised or disappointed with what we got.
 The action was much the same in the second half, with Shanden Camas scoring again in the 4th quarter to make the final score 48-16.

 At some point, though, the crowd forgot to pay much attention to the scoreboard.
 The PA announcer continued with his upbeat commentary, and the Bulldog fans seemed happy just to have a chance to get together and socialize with their neighbors and support the players.
-Just being there, watching kids play a game in the sun on the only patch of green grass withing 100 miles, surrounded on three sides by sandy dirt and sagebrush with bare mountains off in the distance is good for anyone's soul.
-As may be expected of an unincorporated town of 100 people or so, the crowd wasn’t overwhelming, but there couldn’t have been too many residents who weren’t there, and none of them took the loss too hard.
+Just being there, watching kids play a game in the sun on the only patch of green grass within 100 miles, surrounded on three sides by sandy dirt and sagebrush with bare mountains off in the distance is good for anyone's soul.
+And these days it's nice to be reminded that there are some things we all have in common: Football is football, whether it's played in Portland or McDermitt, and the players, cheerleaders, coaches and families in those two places aren't as different as people would try to make you believe.
+As may be expected of an unincorporated town of 100 people or so, the crowd wasn’t overwhelming, but there couldn’t have been too many residents who weren’t there, and none of them seemed to take the loss too hard.

 We didn't get to see McDermitt's second win in the past two seasons, but when we planned this trip months ago, there was no guarantee the game would be played at all, so it kind of feels like we won anyway.
 I'm tempted to suggest to someone that the Bulldogs may want to look into playing in the OSAA, where they could play 6-man football and have a better chance of having enough players each season.
 Jordan Valley wouldn't be a short trip, but it's a lot closer than Wells, or some of the other places McDermitt has to travel to.
 I don't know if the people there consider themselves Nevadans or Oregonians or only members of their sovereign tribes, but I would think the OSAA would welcome them.
 They have a great story, and maybe if they played some of our teams, I could see them without having to travel quite so far.